peterpaohuang/peterpaohuang.github.io/index.md

 ## About Me

-I am an incoming Computer Science PhD student at Stanford University.
-Previously, I obtained my B.S from the University of Illinois at Urbana-Champaign in Computer Science, advised by Vikram Adve (UIUC), Bonnie Berger (MIT), and Morgan Levine (Altos Labs).
-My research is partially funded by the NSF Graduate Research Fellowship (GRFP).
+I am an incoming Computer Science Ph.D. student at Stanford University.
 My research aims to develop machine learning algorithms to understand, treat, and reverse disease.
-Currently, I am working on generative models for single-cell trajectory inference.
+I am partially funded by the NSF Graduate Research Fellowship (GRFP).

+Previously, I obtained my B.S. in Computer Science from the University of Illinois at Urbana-Champaign, advised by Vikram Adve (UIUC), Bonnie Berger (MIT), and Morgan Levine (Altos Labs).

 ## Research Interests